Arpita-deb/Sweet-Symphony-Dessert-Shop-SQL-Analysis/README.md

 # Sweet Symphony Dessert Shop Analysis in SQL
+## Database Design Project: Building a database from scratch

 ## Introduction:
 Sweet Symphony Desserts Shop is a fictional family owned business known for their variety of desserts and confectionaries.
 The database contains 5 tables that manages their products, product categories, employee details, customers and order details.